 The Mid-Market in San Francisco is an area full of fun things to do from concerts to tasty brunches.
-It's a small area between Market and Mission Streets.
-It also runs from 5th Street west to 9th Street.
+It's a small area between Market and Mission Streets that runs lengthwise from 5th to 9th Streets.

-For years, this has been mostly a theater and concert destination.
-There weren't many restaurants or bars in this area.
-This changed with the addition of a few larger corporations nearby.
+For years, this has been mostly a theater and concert destination, and there weren't many restaurants or bars in this area.
+However, this changed with the addition of a few larger corporations nearby.
 It was then renamed to reflect its new image.

 Disclaimer: I receive a small commission from some of the links on this page.